lifeisbeer/romi/README.md

-# romi
+# Romi

-Romi code for different projects.
-For my robotic systems unit
+Code for romi robot.
+For my robotic systems unit.

+In tests, things are mostly incomplete, CodeStub contains a main script along with multiple header files that contain (mostly) working functions/classes.